mBlinkii/MaUI-ElvUI-Profile-Strings/README.md

   5. After iporting the profiles, the interface must be reloaded once, just type /rl in the chat.
 ```
+Everything from 1-4 is inserted and imported in ELvUi under Import Profile, one by one.

+What do the individual profiles mean?
+- 1. Profile = This is the main profile, it is not complete without the Global Profile.
+- 2. Nameplates = style filter for the Nameplates  and is optional, e.g. colored M+ enemies, highlighting of bosses etc....
+- 3. Global = global settings for the skin profile, e.g. for the dock bar.
+- 3. Private = advanced settings for the main profile, textures and colors.

 ## Screenshots
 ![scr1](https://github.com/mBlinkii/MaUI-v5-ElvUI-Profile-Strings/blob/main/Screenshots/2022-05-08%20(1).png)